rcitton/Outage-Detector/README.md

     To enter the app password, follow the instructions on your screen.
 The app password is the 16-character code that generates on your device.
     Select Done.

-The generated token is your 'NOTIFICATION_PASSWORD'.
+The generated token is your 'MAIL_PASSWORD'.

 ## How to setup IFTTT